Skip to content

 3. Does QBS promise fewer project challenges?

-Studies by the Government Finance Officers Association, American Council of Engineering Companies (ACEC), Georgia Tech and University of Colorado, among others, have shown that projects completed using QBS have shorter schedules and fewer change orders.
-Fewer change orders keeps your budget a priority and ensures the lowest cost.
+Studies by the American Council of Engineering Companies (ACEC) have shown that projects completed using QBS have shorter schedules and fewer change orders.
+Fewer change orders keep your budget a priority and ensure the lowest cost.
 QBS followed by cost negotiations creates a transparent relationship between you and the consultant from day one.

 4. Does QBS increase total project costs?